LogoiLab/TeapotFortune/README.md

 # TeapotFortune

-A teapot server that responds with 418 and a copypasta scraped from copypastadb.com
+A teapot server that responds with HTTP 418 *(I Am A Teapot)* and a copypasta scraped from copypastadb.com

 This pairs well with bot blocking on NGiNX.